ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/04-qc-fastq-tijs.md

 {: .bash}

 You will see an automatically updating output message telling you the progress of the analysis.
-It will start like this:
+It shoul look something like this:

 ~~~
 Started analysis of sub06.fastq